Grade II listed buildings in the City of London (EC2)

 The City of London is a major business and financial centre in London, England.
 It contains over 600 listed buildings that are recorded in the National Heritage List for England.
-Of these, over 400 are assesed to be at Grade II, the lowest grade.
+Of these, over 400 are assessed to be at Grade II, the lowest grade.
 This list contains the Grade II listed buildings in the EC2 postal district of the city.